 You can’t drink tap water in Thailand but it’s generally cheap, provided you don’t get it from tourist hotspots.
 If you have to buy bottled water, pick it up from 7-Eleven for the best prices.

 A good way to save money on water is to pick up a filter water bottle so you don’t have to worry about buying single-use plastic bottles every day.
 Failing that, some hostels provide clean drinking water for a small fee.
 If you have a reusable travel bottle, make the most of it!

 Cost of Beer in Thailand

-Generally, beer in Thailand is cheap, especially when compared to western prices.
-You can keep your booze costs low by sticking to local beers instead of imports and by making the most of happy hour deals where you’ll see the prices slashed by up to half!
+Generally, beer in Thailand is cheap.
+Keep your booze costs low by sticking to local beers instead of imports and make the most of happy hour deals where you’ll see the prices slashed by up to half!

 Cost of Accommodation in Thailand